oracle/graal/docs/reference-manual/native-image/Bundles.md

 Using `-E` works as expected with bundles.
 Any environment variable specified with `-E` will be captured in the bundle.
 For variables where the optional `<env-var-value>` is not given, the bundle would capture the value the variable had at the time the bundle was created.
-Prefix `-E` was chosen tho make the option look similar to the related `-D<java-system-property-key>=<java-system-property-value>` option (which makes Java system properties available at build time).
+The prefix `-E` was chosen to make the option look similar to the related `-D<java-system-property-key>=<java-system-property-value>` option (which makes Java system properties available at build time).

 ## Combining --bundle-create and --bundle-apply

-As already mentioned in [Building with Bundles](#building-with-bundles), it is possible to create new bundles based on existing ones.
+As already mentioned in [Building with Bundles](#building-with-bundles), it is possible to create a new bundle based on an existing one.
 The `--bundle-apply` help message has a simple example.
-A more interesting example arises if an existing bundle is used create a bundle that builds a PGO-optimized version of the original application.
+A more interesting example arises if an existing bundle is used to create a new bundle that builds a PGO-optimized version of the original application.

-Assuming you have already built the `micronaut-data-jdbc-repository` example into a bundle named `micronautguide.nib`.
+Assuming you have already built the `micronaut-data-jdbc-repository` example into a bundle named _micronautguide.nib_.
 To produce a PGO-optimized variant of that bundle, first build a variant of the native executable that generates PGO profiling information at run time (you will use it later):
 ```shell
 $ native-image --bundle-apply=micronautguide.nib --pgo-instrument